Transition to New Form Parts (Form Effective Date October 2019 - with revision made on February 7, 2020)

 signature matches signature on policy (no seal required) - this is one of the signatures on the policy, not the declaration page.

-accompanying letter from President verifies signatory has authority to amend policies (no seal required)
+accompanying letter from President verifies signatory has authority to amend policies (no seal required).
+Check this item if other accompanying documentation effectively verifies this authority.

 The new Certification of Financial Responsibility (Part P - C.F.R.) form no longer requires a list of facilities [in line with 40 CFR 280.111(b)(11) requirements] as the accompanying instruments have a list of covered facilities.